minweny/spring-zero-to-hero/docs/05-jpa-db.md

 - Connected your app to PostgreSQL using Spring Data JPA
 - Used `JpaRepository` to simplify data access
-- Defined `Todo` as a JPA entity with relationships
+- Defined a `Todo` JPA entity without user dependency
-- Added `docker-compose` for local database
+- Configured Docker for database setup
-- Tested everything via `curl`
+- Tested everything using `curl`

 Next: [Testing & Coverage ➡️](/docs/06-testing)